stijn-dejongh/lovecraft_public_domain/raw_converts/ee.md

 and jolted into the station of Mine No. 3, where Jackson was waiting to give a cordial greeting.
 He was so full of the affair at the mine that he did not notice my still shaken and seedy appearance.

-  The superintendent&rsquo;s story was brief, and he told me it as he led me toward the shack up the hillside above the   arrastre,   where Feldon&rsquo;s body lay.
+  The superintendent's story was brief, and he told me it as he led me toward the shack up the hillside above the   arrastre,   where Feldon's body lay.
 Feldon, he said, had always been a queer, sullen character, ever since he was hired the year before; working at some secret mechanical device and complaining of constant espionage, and being disgustingly familiar with the native workmen.
 But he certainly knew the work, the country, and the people.